tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 For example, you can quickly compare the aggregate performance of a model on datapoints with low attribution of a specified feature, against the datapoints with high attribution of that feature.

-Any other supplimental information returned from a custom prediction function can also be used in the same way, driving custom visualizations and as a dimension to slice when analyzing aggregate model performance.
+Any other supplemental information returned from a custom prediction function will appear in the tool as a feature named after its key in the dictionary.
+They can also be used in the same way, driving custom visualizations and as a dimension to slice when analyzing aggregate model performance.

-When a datapoint is edited and the re-inferred through the model with the "Run inference" button, the attributions and other supplimental information is recalculated and updated in the tool.
+When a datapoint is edited and the re-inferred through the model with the "Run inference" button, the attributions and other supplemental information is recalculated and updated in the tool.

 For an example of returning attribution values from a custom prediction function (in this case using the SHAP library to get attributions), see the [WIT COMPAS with SHAP notebook](https://colab.research.google.com/github/PAIR-code/what-if-tool/blob/master/WIT_COMPAS_with_SHAP.ipynb).